rfshelley/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

     ruby server.rb

 Visit `http://localhost:4567 <http://localhost:4567>`__.
-You should see a pretty boring web page with a link to "Connect with SmartThings".
+You should see a page with a link to "Connect with SmartThings".

 We're using the `OAuth2 module <https://github.com/intridea/oauth2>`__ to handle the OAuth2 flow.
 We create a new ``client`` object, using the ``client_id`` and ``client_secret``.